 6. State Hall of the Austrian National Library

 The State Hall of the Austrian National Library is a Baroque masterpiece brimming with statues, antique Venetian globes, frescoes, and over 200,000 books.

 As with the Palace of Justice, this is one of the hidden gems in the city so you can create some truly unique content here.
 The State Hall is one of the best Vienna Instagram spots for capturing the spirit of the Age of Enlightenment – with a modern twist of course!

 Make sure to arrive at least 10 minutes before the official opening time to be the first one entering the hall – this will grant you a few minutes to have the whole library all to yourself.
 This is your time to shine if you want some amazing pictures without no one else in the background!

 Also, the library is quite dark and if you want to capture the whole hall, you need to be mindful with your lenses.
-Wide angle lenses with wide aperture works best, but even with low f-stops like f/2.8 you’ll need to bump up your ISO a lot.
+Wide-angle lenses with wide aperture work best, but even with low f-stops like f/2.8 you’ll need to bump up your ISO a lot.
 If you want to read more about photography tips, check out what’s in our camera bag or the best cameras for blogging!

 Location on Google Maps: State Hall of the Austrian National Library

 How to get there: Stephansplatz and Herrengasse metro stations are each a 10-minute walk away.
 It’s also within walking distance of Burggarten, the Vienna State Opera, and the Palace of Justice.

 Best time to go: Arrive early in the morning, right when the State Hall opens at 10 am.
 The full opening hours are Tuesday to Sunday, 10 am – 6 pm, and 10 am – 9 pm on Thursdays.